Child Custody Personalized Attention for You and Your Family

 What Makes a Parent Unfit for Custody in Texas?

-In Texas, a parent can be deemed unfit for custody if they have a history of abuse, neglect, or abandonment.
-This includes physical, emotional, or sexual abuse and any form of negligence that puts the child at risk.
+In Texas, a parent can be deemed unfit for custody if they have a:

 If a parent is deemed unfit for custody, the court will typically award custody to the other parent.
 However, in some cases, the court may award custody to a third party, such as a grandparent or another relative.